Avondale Estates DUI Lawyers

 Experienced Avondale Estates DUI Lawyers at Chestney & Sullivan

 If you have been arrested in Avondale Estates for a DUI, Our Avondale Estates DUI lawyers at Chestney & Sullivan are available to discuss your case anytime, including after-hours, weekends, and holidays!
-Call Chestney & Sullivan today: 404.816.8777.
+Call Chestney & Sullivan today at 404.816.8777!
 As a warning to drivers, this upcoming summer season, the Governor’s Office of Highway Safety, will activate its summer DUI campaigns.
-Operation Zero Tolerance is currently running from June 24 through July 7.
+Operation Zero Tolerance ran from June 24 through July 4.
 The Drive Sober or Get Pulled Over program ran from August 14 through Labor Day, and will again run in mid-December through New Years Day.
 Georgia State Patrol and the Avondale Estates Police will also also enforced the 100 Days of Summer H.E.A.T campaign from May 13, through Labor Day.
-People are venturing to the popular bar and brewery scene in Avondale, you should expect the Avondale Police, DeKalb County Police, and Georgia State Patrol to be conducting more concentrated patrols – especially near the micro-breweries.
+People are venturing to the popular bar and brewery scene in Avondale, you should expect the Avondale Police, DeKalb County Police, and Georgia State Patrol to be conducting more concentrated patrols – especially near the micro-breweries

 Avondale Estates Municipal Court is located at 21 North Avondale Plaza, Avondale Estates, Georgia 30002 in the Avondale City Hall building.
 It is also located in the same building as the Avondale Estates Police Department.
 Our Avondale Estates DUI lawyers appear in Avondale Estates Municipal Court regularly.
 The judges in Avondale Estates Municipal Court are Judge Steve W. Nicholas and Judge Joseph A. Conoscienti.
 The solicitor (prosecutor) is Josie Stevens.
 The solicitor is responsible for prosecuting your Avondale Estates driving under the influence case.